jessicahe02/mica-gd431/README.md

   - https://blog.udacity.com/2014/12/front-end-vs-back-end-vs-full-stack-web-developers.html
 - Command Line
   - If you use Mac, simply open Terminal app.
-  - If you use PC,
+  - If you use PC (Windows 10), follow [this guide](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/)